WillowierUser66/ToolwearIR/README.md

 The code produces an application using the [Tkinter](https://docs.python.org/3/library/tkinter.html) library which streams the IR image gathere from the Lepton FLIR 3.5 camera.
 A mask can be traced on top of the stream widget, this is intended to tell the edge detection algorithm where to detect the edges for the region of interest, the edge detection is done via the [OpenCV](https://opencv.org/) library.
 The average and maximum temperature are recorded over time once the "Start Recoding" button is press, the area of the ROI is also recorded since in literature it is mentioned that the temperature distribution along the endmill is an indicator of tool wear [Citation pending].
 A vertical line can also be traced, the purpose of the vertical line is to create 5 horizontal lines that act as ROIs and have the purpose of indicating the temperature distribution along the endmill.
 When the "Stop Recording" button is pressed then the app lets you save all the data into a CSV file.

 ## Installation Instructions
+To intall the program is simple, just **clone** this git and follow the instructions from the **Jupyter** file inside the **Examples** directory but there are some recommendations that I have to make.
+First, the code is based on Python 3.13, so I would recommend sticking to this version.
+Then, I have had problems with the dlls

 ## References
 [1]
 [2]
 [3] J. A. Ramirez-Nunez, M. Trejo-Hernandez, R. J. Romero-Troncoso, G. Herrera-Ruiz, and R. A. Osornio-Rios, “Smart-sensor for tool-breakage detection in milling process under dry and wet conditions based on infrared thermography,” Int.
 J. Adv.
 Manuf.
 Technol., vol. 97, no. 5, Art. no. 5, July 2018, [doi: 10.1007/s00170-018-2060-4](https://link.springer.com/article/10.1007/s00170-018-2060-4)
 [4]